bgamari/ghc-wiki-import/continuous-integration.md

 - Talk to CircleCI about increased limits for the free plan for GHC.
 Determine how much on top of that we need.
-- AppVeyor is also free for OSS projects, but I couldn't find anything specific about the limits.
+- AppVeyor has a 1h limit for OSS projects by default.
 Determine how much on top of the OSS plan we need and whether they are willing to relax the limits for a visible OSS project.

 ### Per-commit build on Linux/x86\_64

-- What is missing from Mathieu's CircleCI build?
+- CircleCI build needs to run testing

   - We want to run `./validate --slow` at some point — see [\#13205](https://gitlab.staging.haskell.org/ghc/ghc/issues/13205).
 - Probably easiest to just trigger those builds from GitHub (as all commits are mirrored there anyway).